top of page

 Not All Clays Are Equal

+A common misconception in the industry is that calcined clay is a uniform material.
 In practice, the performance of calcined clays is highly dependent on the characteristics of the original feedstock.
+Even materials sourced from the same deposit can exhibit significant variation in:

 • Particle size distribution